Drog for Teachers

 The leisurely version:

-I was born to a family of amateur naturalists and poetry lovers and grew up in Carl Sandburg’s birthplace, a small town in western Illinois called Galesburg.
-I‘ve been writing poems and stories and letters since I was about seven.
-My favorite days then and now have always been rainy days, because they fill me with energy and ideas for inventing stories and poems and songs.
+When people ask me if I was born in Hawai’i, I say no, but I got here as soon as I could!
+I grew up in a family of amateur naturalists, photographers, and poetry lovers in a small town in western Illinois called Galesburg, poet Carl Sandburg’s birthplace.
+I started writing poems and stories and letters when I was about seven.
+My favorite days then and now have always been rainy days, because they fill me with energy and ideas.

 The official version:

-Around 1990, Sue began writing for children and now writes most often for them.
+Around 1990, Sue began writing for children as well as general audience.
 Some of her stories, poems, and nonfiction articles have appeared in CRICKET and SPIDER magazines.
-The University of Hawaii Press published her Fire in the Sea: An Anthology of Poetry and Art in 1996.
-She has written two books for children: My Dog Has Flies: Poetry for Hawaii’s Kids (BeachHouse, 2005) and a debut novel, You Will Call Me Drog (CarolRhoda Books, 2011; Usborne UK, 2012).
+She has written two books for children: My Dog Has Flies: Poetry for Hawaiʻi’s Kids (BeachHouse, 2005) and a young adult novel, You Will Call Me Drog (CarolRhoda Books, 2011; Usborne UK, 2012).

-Sue has received Ka Palapala Po‘okela Awards for Excellence from the Hawaii Publishers’ Association for Fire in the Sea and My Dog has Flies as well as the 2006 Cades Award for Literature, the Grand prize for fiction from Negative Capability, and the Children’s Christmas Fiction prize from the Honolulu Advertiser.
-You Will Call Me Drog was a nominated for the Nene Children's Choice award three years in a row and was short-listed for the 2013 United Kingdom Literacy Association Book Award .She served as Co-Regional Advisor of the Society of Children’s Book Writers and Illustrators--Hawaii for nine years and has been involved with the Biennial Conference on Literature and Hawaii’s Children for sixteen years.
+Sue has received Ka Palapala Po‘okela Awards for Excellence from the Hawaiʻi Publishers’ Association for Fire in the Sea and My Dog has Flies as well as the 2006 Cades Award for Literature, the Grand prize for fiction from Negative Capability, and the Children’s Christmas Fiction prize from the Honolulu Advertiser for her story “John-Boy’s Christmas Zoo.”
+You Will Call Me Drog was nominated by the Hawaiʻi Library Association for the Nene Children's Choice award three years in a row and was short-listed for the 2013 United Kingdom Literacy Association Book Award.